 Your computer can supply USB bus power (DC5V) to the USB port even when the power of the computer is turned OFF.
 "Power OFF" includes Sleep Mode, Hibernation Mode or shutdown state.

-This function can be used for ports that support the Sleep and Charge function.
+This function can be used for ports that support the Sleep and Charge function (hereinafter called "compatible ports").